Hurricane Linda (2015): Meteorological history

 A tropical wave emerged into the Atlantic Ocean from the west coast of Africa on August 21.
 By four days later, the system spawned Tropical Storm Erika over the eastern Atlantic.
 The southern portion of the wave persisted westward and moved over Central America on August 30.
 Shower and thunderstorm activity associated with the wave began to increase over the next few days as it crossed the Gulf of Tehuantepec.
 Convection was enhanced further on September 2 as a Kelvin wave interacted with the tropical wave, eventually resulting in the development of a broad low-pressure area.
-Early the following day, the National Hurricane Center (NHC) issued a Tropical Weather Outlook (TWO) for a cluster of clouds that showed signs of organizing into a tropical system.
+Early the following day, the National Hurricane Center (NHC) issued a Tropical Weather Outlook (TWO) for a cluster of convection that showed signs of organizing into a tropical system.
 Wind shear was forecast to become more conducive for tropical cyclogenesis over the next few days.
 Although the shear remained moderately strong, the low acquired a well-defined center of circulation by September 4.
 Following further organization of deep convection, Tropical Depression Fifteen-E developed at 18:00 UTC on September 5 while located about 490 mi southwest of Manzanillo, Colima.